A Gorgeous Michigan Coastal Nature Area Worth Exploring

 If you’re looking for aquamarine-colored water, sweeping lake views, and a little privacy, we have a treat for you.

-Magoon Creek Parkis right on Lake Michigan in Manistee County and is a delight for visitors in search of Petoskey Stones, beach glass, and other beautiful stones across its 2,300 feet of Lake Michigan shoreline.
+This is the place to find Petoskey Stones, beach glass, and other beautiful stones, all across the park’s 2,300 feet of Lake Michigan shoreline.

 This 97-acre Flier Township park is off the beaten path.

-It’s typically less crowded than other Lake Michigan access points, which, given the amazing views here, is surprising.
+It’s typically less crowded than other Lake Michigan access points, which is suprising given the amazing views.

 More visitor perks include free parking, a looped hiking or biking trail, and an accessible picnic area.